UAE: Now, residents can watch a 30-year-old documentary on country's traditional art forms

-The primary objective of the doscuseries — Echoes in Time was to inform the world about various Emirati dances and poetry
+The primary objective of the docu-series — Echoes in Time — was to inform the world about various Emirati dances and poetry

 UAE TV personality Maha Gargash and Emirati researcher Khalid Albudoor spent more than two years researching and shooting a docu-series chronicling the traditional music, dance, and poetry of the UAE.
 Released in 1993 in both English and Arabic, the series titled 'Echoes in Time' became an important piece of the country’s history.